-At Dawpool, we have a 'shared aspiration to create the very best church school . . where the whole school community are valued as individuals and as God's children' (Vision statement).
-If people take grievances to, and/or make adverse comments about the school on the various social media outlets that exist, this vision is put in jeopardy.
+At Dawpool we are united in our ambition to create a school which embodies the person, love and work of Jesus Christ.
+If people take grievances to, and/or make adverse comments about the school on the various social media outlets that exist, our vision is put in jeopardy.
 Jesus was clear in his instructions: 'Love your neighbour as yourself' (Matthew 22:39).
 The book of Proverbs (12.6) tells us that 'Words have the power to destroy and the power to build up.'
 They can be filled with hate or hope, bitterness or blessing, complaining or compliments.
 How many of us will hear criticism more loudly than affirmation?
 Will hear words of rejection over and above words of acceptance?
 We ask that our school community think carefully about the comments made on social media, using them to be witnesses to the school's core values: Love, Joy, Peace, Patience, Kindness Generosity, Faithfulness, Gentleness and Self-Control.
 We expect words to build one another up and celebrate what is special about our school.
 The school reserves the right to take whatever action deemed reasonably necessary to protect itself against adverse social media comment.